akhilsankers/Student/README.md

 npm install

-This will install Express and any other dependencies listed in your package.json.
+This will install Express and any other dependencies listed in mypackage.json.